2013 PumpkinPalooza in Victorian Square in Sparks, NV, October 19-20.

 About Independent Living for People of Disabilities

 As a former employee of a large national organization that serves people with disabilities, this event means a lot to me, personally.
 The disability movement is one of the last movements fighting for civil rights in much the same ways that people of color did back in the 50s and 60s and women did in the 20s.
 There is push today for people with disabilities to live in an inclusive environment, within their communities and not in an institutional setting.
 Please notice that I make the choice not to call people with disabilities, “disabled people”, “handicapped” or going to the extreme of using the word “retarded“.
 People with disabilities are just people, like you and me.
 They just happen to have a disability and are fully entitled to respect, dignity and equality like any other person.
 Many people with disabilities can learn life skills that can enable them to live in our communities and give back in ways that are meaningful and benefit the communities we live in.
 The Northern Nevada Center for Independent Living is “dedicated to improving the quality of life for people with all disabilities by promoting independence through self empowerment, choice and community involvement” and “each person, regardless of the severity of his or her disability, has the potential to grow, develop, and share fully the joys and responsibilities of our society.”
-That is something that I can stand behind and gladly to by attending this event.
+That is something that I can stand behind and gladly donate to simply by attending this year’s event.